And You and I: Content

-I. Cord of Life (0:00 - 3:47)
+I. Cord of Life (0:00 – 3:47)

 The song opens with Steve Howe on 12-string acoustic guitar, his voice heard at the beginning of the track, then playing mostly natural guitar harmonics before introducing the opening guitar theme.
 Following a brief percussive part and a bright ping of a triangle, a lush strumming part in 3/4 time with a simple three chord chord progression in the key of D major begins.
 Then, the Minimoog enters introducing a short, bright melody.
 The vocals begin at about 1:40.
 The line "All complete in the sight of seeds of life with you" is sung, which is repeated throughout the song.
-At about 2:50, there are several distinct changes: a key change to an ambiguous tonality centering on Bb (the chords are Bb, C, Am, and Em), a new vocal melody in 4/4 time ("Coins and crosses") accompanied by a second vocal track of Anderson singing a lower harmony with himself, plus Chris Squire and Steve Howe providing a rhythmically faster counter-melody with different, contrasting lyrics, and with their voices distorted through a rotating Leslie speaker to contrast with Anderson's lead melody.
-This section modulates to the key of A major in time for the first statement of the main lyrical theme of the song "And you and I climb over the sea to the valley".
-A strummed G6/9 chord by Howe followed by a sustained harmonized vocal chord segues into the next section.
+At about 2:50, there are several distinct changes: a key change to an ambiguous tonality centering on B (the chords are B, C, Am, and Em), a new vocal melody in 4/4 time ("Coins and crosses") accompanied by a second vocal track of Anderson singing a lower harmony with himself, plus Chris Squire and Steve Howe providing a rhythmically faster counter-melody with different, contrasting lyrics, and with their voices distorted through a rotating Leslie speaker to contrast with Anderson's lead melody.
+This section modulates to the key of A major in time for the first statement of the main lyrical theme of the song.

 II.
-Eclipse (3:47 - 6:12)
+Eclipse (3:47 – 6:12)

 "Eclipse" is the slowest part of the song based on a stately and deliberate melody that was composed by drummer Bill Bruford.
 It is led by Rick Wakeman's Mellotron and Minimoog, with a thematic quote from "Cord of Life" played by Steve Howe on a Sho-Bud Pro1 pedal steel guitar with distortion and a heavy delay effect.
 After a seamless shift to 3/4 time, Wakeman comes in with a new organ theme, followed by Anderson with a soaring, high register vocal melody.
 The lyrics are all from the first stanza of "Cord of Life" but applied to the new vocal melody and the slow, stately tempo.
 In this section, the chords are mainly derived first from the key of E major and the E Mixolydian mode (E major and D major), followed again by the key of E major during the organ solo and vocal section before ending roughly in the key of G major (with a few chords borrowed from E major).
-It ends with the opening 12-string acoustic guitar part from "Cord Of Life" before segueing into "The Preacher, the Teacher".
+It ends with the opening 12-string acoustic guitar part from "Cord of Life" before segueing into "The Preacher, the Teacher".